akgupta89/prime-multiplication-table/README.md

 ## Complexity
 **Time Complexity**
 - The prime number generator algorithm has a time complexity of **O(n)**.
 - The prime multiplication table has a time complexity of **O(n^2)**.
-This optimization is done by mirroring the multiplication table above the top-left to bottom-right diagonal axis, cutting computation time approximately in half.
+Optimization is done by mirroring the multiplication table above the top-left to bottom-right diagonal axis, cutting computation time approximately in half.

 **Space Complexity**
 - The prime number generator algorithm has a space complexity of **O(sqrt(n))**.
 - The prime multiplication table has a space complexity of **O(n^2)**

 **How does it scale?**